Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Additional Experiment Results

 \subsection{Hyperparameter sensitivity analysis}

 In Eq.~\ref{eq:token_weight}, the token weight is determined by five hyperparameters: $\alpha$, $\mu$, $L$, $U$, and $\tau$.
-Among these, $\alpha$ and $\mu$ mainly control the global mean of the weight distribution.
-Since the sigmoid term $\sigma(\text{sg}[\pi_\theta(o_{i,t}\mid q,o_{i,<t})]/\tau)$ lies in $(0.5,1)$, we fix $\alpha=2$ and $\mu=0.25$, resulting in a centered range $(0.5,1.5)$ with mean value close to $1.0$.
-This ensures that token weights remain stable around unity, while still allowing enough variation to emphasize or de-emphasize tokens depending on their probability.
+Among these, $\alpha$ and $\mu$ mainly control the global offset and slope of the weight distribution after passing the selected-token logit through the sigmoid map.
+In our runs, these settings keep most weights centered near $1.0$ after clipping, while still allowing enough variation to emphasize or de-emphasize tokens depending on model confidence.

 We then validate the two remaining hyperparameters, $\tau$ and the clipping range $(L,U)$.
 Table~\ref{tab:hyperparam_sensitivity} reports results on the \texttt{K\&K} Logic Puzzles benchmark using Qwen2.5-3B-Instruct.
 For $\tau$, we sweep across ${[0.5,2.0,7.0,9.0,10.0,20.0]}$.
-The results indicate that performance is quite sensitive to $\tau$, with very small or very large values leading to degradation.
-The best accuracy is achieved in a moderate range around $\tau=9.0$, suggesting that excessive sharpening or flattening of the sigmoid output is suboptimal.
+As $\tau$ increases, the weighting function becomes flatter and the weights tend to be nearly identical, making our method less effective.
+In contrast, very small $\tau$ produces overly sharp and highly disparate weights, which can amplify per-token variance and destabilize training.
+We observe the best performance at a moderate value around $\tau=9.0$.

-For $(L,U)$, we consider four ranges: $(1.0,1.2)$, $(1.0,1.4)$, $(0.8,1.5)$, and $(0.5,1.5)$.
-In contrast to $\tau$, the choice of clipping bounds has only a mild effect, and all settings achieve comparable performance.
+For $(L,U)$, we consider four ranges: $(1.0,1.2)$, $(0.9,1.4)$, $(0.8,1.5)$, and $(0.5,1.5)$.
+The choice of clipping bounds has only a mild effect, and all settings achieve comparable performance.
 This suggests that the precise clipping range mainly acts as a safeguard against extreme values rather than a critical tuning factor.